pangeo-data/governance/conduct/code_of_conduct.md

-   * Personal insults, especially those related to gender, gender identity and expression, sexual orientation, ability, physical appearance, body size, race, ethnicity, religion, socioeconomic status, caste or creed;
+   * Personal insults, especially those related to gender, gender identity and expression, sexual orientation, ability, physical appearance, body size, race, ethnicity, religion, socioeconomic status, caste or creed
    * Unwelcome sexual attention, stalking;
    * Advocating for, or encouraging, any of the above behavior
    * Repeated harassment of others.
 In general, if someone asks you to stop,